Last Updated on

 I was one of very few people who didn’t have a headlamp – but I never needed one.
 When I needed to go to the bathroom at night and make my way through the dark, the flashlight on my iPhone was all I needed.

-Considering most people cover 20km a day, which only takes four to five hours, the majority of their hike was in darkness.
-It still baffles me.
 That said, if you’re planning to walk pre-sunrise or don’t want to rely on your phone as a flashlight, a headlamp will come in handy.